Motorola 68000: MACSS

 Crook formed the Motorola Advanced Computer System on Silicon (MACSS) project to build the design and hired Tom Gunter to be its principal architect.
 Gunter began forming his team in January 1977.
 The performance goal was set at 1 million instructions per second (MIPS).
 They wanted the design to not only win back microcomputer vendors like Apple Computer and Tandy, but also minicomputer companies like NCR and AT&T.

 The team decided to abandon an attempt at backward compatibility with the 6800, as they felt the 8-bit designs were too limited to be the basis for new designs.
 The new system was influenced by the PDP-11, the most popular minicomputer design of the era.
-At the time, a key concept in minis was the concept of an orthogonal instruction set, in which every operation was allowed to work on any sort of data.
-To feed the correct data into the internal units, MACSS made extensive use of microcode, essentially small programs in read only memory that gathered up the required data, performed the operations and wrote out the results.
-MACSS was among the first to use this technique in a microprocessor.
+At the time, a key concept in minis was the concept of an orthogonal instruction set, in which every operation was allowed to work on any sort of data, and the PDP-11 instruction set was considered the canonical example of this concept.
+This resulted in many different instructions, which were minor variations that changed where the data came from.
+To feed the correct data into the internal units, MACSS made extensive use of microcode, essentially small programs in read-only memory that gathered up the required data, performed the operations, and then wrote out the results.
+This was common in mainframes and minis, but MACSS would be among the first to use this technique in a microprocessor.

 There was a large amount of support hardware for the 6800 that would remain useful, things like UARTs and similar interfacing systems.
 For this reason, the new design retained a bus protocol compatibility mode for existing 6800 peripheral devices.